-CERTAIN U.S. FEDERAL INCOME TAX CONSIDERATIONS RELATING TO THE RAYTHEON MERGER judicial precedent relating thereto and current rulings and administrative practice of the IRS, in each case as in effect as of the date of this document and all of which are subject to change at any time, possibly with retroactive effect.
+CERTAIN U.S. FEDERAL INCOME TAX CONSIDERATIONS RELATING TO THE RAYTHEON MERGER

+The following discussion is a general summary of the material U.S. federal income tax consequences of the Raytheon Merger.
+This discussion is based upon the Code, regulations proposed or promulgated thereunder, judicial precedent relating thereto and current rulings and administrative practice of the IRS, in each case as in effect as of the date of this document and all of which are subject to change at any time, possibly with retroactive effect.
 Any such change could alter the tax consequences to General Motors, Hughes Defense or you as a stockholder of these corporations as described directly below.
 We assume for purposes of this discussion that the Class A Common Stock to be distributed to you in the Hughes Defense Spin-Off will be held by you as a capital asset on the date of the Raytheon Merger.
-This discussion does not address all aspects of U.S. federal income taxation that might be relevant to you in light of your status or personal investment circumstances; nor does it discuss the consequences to those of you who are subject to special treatment under the U.S. federal income tax laws, such as non-U.S. persons, dealers in securities, regulated investment companies, life insurance companies, other financial institutions, tax-exempt organizations, pass-through entities, or taxpayers who will hold Class A Common Stock as part of a "straddle," "hedge" or "conversion transaction" or who have a "functional currency" other than the U.S. dollar.
+This discussion does not address all aspects of U.S. federal income taxation that might be relevant to you in light of your status or personal investment circumstances; nor does it discuss the consequences to those of you who are subject to special treatment under the U.S. federal income tax laws, such as non-U.S. persons, dealers in securities, regulated investment companies, life insurance companies, other financial institutions, tax-exempt organizations, pass-through entities, or taxpayers who will hold Class A Common Stock as part of a "straddle," "hedge" "conversion transaction" or who have a "functional currency" other than the or U.S. dollar.
 In addition, this discussion does not address the tax consequences to holders of options in respect of GM Class H Common Stock or other persons who have received their GM common stock as compensation.